aceslowman/ofxGrowth/README.md

-# beginners-growth
+# ofxGrowth
-Procedural plant experiments
+Openframeworks addon for exploring procedural growth patterns.

-Before I begin exploring L-Systems, I want to see if I can mimic plant growth similar to what I might draw by hand.
+Based primarily on hand-drawn processes, exploring plant growth.
+This addon is meant to be abstracted enough that it can be used for naiive simulations of capillary action, plant growth, ant-hill structures, etc, and the language used will be tweaked to match that purpose.

 ---